timdeb08/Programmeerproject/README.md

 __Problem Statement__
 ---
 The huge political gain of the party Forum voor Democratie (FVD) was a striking event during the last elections.
 A party that exists for nearly two years, wins thirteen seats for the Provinciale Staten and beats the coalition.
 What is the reason behind this success for FVD of the last election?
 Is there a significant difference between municipalities or is there a correlation between attendance rate and the votes for FVD?
 With this analysis I want to map and visualize the wins of FVD after the last election using several linked visualizations.
 Eventually, I try to find a possible cause or explanation for this success.
-The visualization can be a tool to map the polical differences per province.
+The visualization can give an insight of the political environment in the Netherlands, which can be used by the government or people who are interested in the political aspects.

 __Solution__
 ---